 The commercial readiness index (CRI) is a tool to assess the commercial readiness of a technology project.
-The construction ready stream requires projects to have a commercial readiness index (CRI) of 3 to 6.

-Figure 1 identifies the required CRI range for the low carbon product technologies that will be funded by the construction ready stream.
+The project development stream requires the proposed project to support a financial investment decision in relation to the commercial scale manufacture of low carbon products, this is equivalent to a minimum CRI index of 3.
+Figure 1 identifies the required CRI range for the low carbon products that will be funded by the project development stream.

-Figure 1 CRI requirements for the construction ready stream
+Figure 1 CRI requirements for the project development stream

 CRI

-6 Bankable Asset Class Sco Ma stro
+6 Bankable Asset Class

 5 Market competition Driving widespread development

 4 Multiple Commercial Applications

 3 Commercial Scale Up

-2 Commercial Trial, small scale •
+2 Commercial Trial, small scale

 1 Hypothetical Commercial Proposition

-Scope of Low Carbon Product Manufacturing construction ready stream technologies is CRI 3-6
+Scope of Low Carbon Product Manufacturing project development steam technologies is CRI 3-6